 Some of these can even dip or float on the surface of the ocean and even start flying while still submerged.
-The added benefit of a completely waterproof drone is that it’s impervious to rain and can handle it no problem.
+The added benefit of a completely waterproof drone is that it can easily fly in rain and can handle it with no problem.

-Fact is, there aren’t many consumer level waterproof drones on the market right now, but there are definitely clear winners that combine both great specs with an affordable price for people who are looking at getting and alternative to DJI, but you know… water resistant.
+Fact is, there aren’t many consumer-level waterproof drones on the market right now, but there are definitely clear winners that combine both great specs with an affordable price for people who are looking at getting an alternative to DJI, but you know… water-resistant.

 Not to say that DJI doesn’t have some water protection, but more on that a bit later in the article.